- Scientific Name: Astronotus ocellatus

 - Order: Cichliformes

-Oscar fishes belongs to the family of cichlidae and they were first originated in the regions of Brazil, Columbia and peru.
+Oscar fishes belong to the family of Cichlidae and they were first originated in the regions of Brazil, Columbia, and Peru.

 In the wild, they usually live in the sluggish backwaters of rivers under tree roots.
 They prey on insects, small fishes and other small organisms living in the river.
-The eye spot on the tail is a defence against piranah attack, the fish sticking its tail towards danger.
-Oscar fish can grow up to 35 cm on an average.
+The eyespot on the tail is a defense against piranha attack, the fish sticking its tail towards danger.
+Oscar fish can grow up to 35 cm on average.

 Keeping in Aquarium

-Oscar fishes are great choice of fish for those who prefer to keep one or two fishes in there aquarium.
-Because Oscars likely are to grow big up to 32 cm so they must have large living place and power filtration to cope with their waste.
-They quickly recognize and respond to the person who feeds them regularly and can develop a bond with the them, but it is out of hunger and not because of affection.
+Oscar fishes are a great choice of fish for those who prefer to keep one or two fishes in their aquarium.
+Because Oscars likely are to grow big up to 32 cm so they must have a large living place and power filtration to cope with their waste.
+They quickly recognize and respond to the person who feeds them regularly and can develop a bond with them, but it is out of hunger and not because of affection.

 Colours and types of Oscar fish

 Oscar fish are one of the extremely stunning Fishes.
-They come in black and grey and orange marking and spot on tail.
-The major types of Oscar fish are Tiger Oscar, Red Oscar and Albino Oscar.
+They come in black and grey and orange marking and spot on the tail.
+The major types of Oscar fish are Tiger Oscar, Red Oscar, and Albino Oscar.

 Oscar Fish Price

-Oscar Fish in India can cost between Rupees 20-2000 INR depending on the size and colour.
+Oscar Fish in India can cost between Rupees 20-2000 INR depending on the size and color.